snekboss/JustBlade/README.md

-# JustBlade (aka: Melee Tournament)
+# Just Blade

-This is my project for the Individual Software Project course at UK MFF.
+This is my bachelor thesis work at UK MFF.
+It was my project for the Individual Software Project course at UK MFF, which I later elevated into a bachelor thesis.

-To download the game, visit this page: https://bigsnack.itch.io/melee-tournament
+To download the game, visit this page: https://bigsnack.itch.io/just-blade

 For the auto-generated documentation (such as doxygen), the source code directory is: \JustBlade\Assets\Scripts